 Cyprus has a rich history of vineyards and wineries that goes back centuries, and there are tours to be had if you’re curious about how these delicious vintages are crafted… or if you simply fancy tasting them all as you go.

-Either way, don't forget that Limassol boasts some of the best restaurants in Cyprus, from traditional taverna cuisine all the way through to barbecued American eats, French and Italian treats, or a good old English fry-up.
+Either way, don’t forget that Limassol boasts some of the best restaurants in Cyprus, from traditional taverna cuisine all the way through to barbecued American eats, French and Italian treats, or a good old English fry-up.
+After a delicious meal, head out to find your vibe of nightlife, whether it’s a cosy cocktail bar, beachfront night club or a good old fashioned pub.